 It’s a taste that is special to the locale with ingredients that’s a mix between sweet and spicy.

-You can rent an entire houseboat with the entire sightseeing and meal mentioned above for rupees from 14,000 and above by contacting Joseph (the boat owner) at +91 9961588343.
-The trip starts at 11.am to 4pm or 12pm to 5pm with welcome drinks, lunch, evening tea and snacks.
+You can rent an entire houseboat with all the sightseeing mentioned in the article and meals included for rupees from 17,000 and above according to your trip requirements.
+Drop us your trip request with your houseboat requirements at firstname.lastname@example.org and we will get back to you with an itinerary for the Kerala boat house package.
+A one-day trip starts at 11.am to 4pm or 12pm to 5pm with welcome drinks, lunch, evening tea and snacks.